St. Croix has some of the most

 Sand Castle Beach

-Located just to the north of Frederiksted on the west end of the island in front
+Located just to the south of Frederiksted on the west end of the island in front

 of two small hotels.
 Nice beach, decent snorkeling.
 Great sunsets, Restaurant